 - More forex calculators: Forex position size calculator, forex stop-loss and take-profit calculator, pip calculator.

 - You can find more trading calculators here.
 All moneyland.ch financial calculators are listed here.

 - Find the unbiased Swiss forex broker comparison here.

-- The first currency listed in a currency pair is known as the based currency.
+- The first currency listed in a currency pair is known as the base currency.
 The second currency listed is the quote currency.